kbss-cvut/termit-web/_pages/install.markdown

 An alternative (more complicated) is to install and wire up the services independently.
 Follow individual installation instructions for setting up each service:
 - [TermIt](https://github.com/kbss-cvut/termit-ui)
 - [TermIt Server](https://github.com/kbss-cvut/termit)

-# Contributing

-Do You want to contribute?
-Feel free to fork the respective repository ([frontend](https://github.com/kbss-cvut/termit-ui) or [backend](https://github.com/kbss-cvut/termit)) and open a pull request with Your contribution.